logzio/logz-docs/_source/user-guide/infrastructure-monitoring/configure-grafana-drilldowns.md

 ![Panel configuration, visualization  options]({{site.baseurl}}/images/grafana/panel-config--query--visualization.png)

-The visualization doesn't require anything special for Logz.io—configure the visualization as you normally would.
+The visualization doesn't require anything special for Logz.io—configure it as you normally would.

 ##### Configure the drilldown